nomyx/shortcut/README.md

 Shortcut
 ========

-Class of parralel computations that can be interrupted.
+Class of parallel computations that can be interrupted.

 Contact
 =======